What are Orofacial Myofunctional Disorders?

 • Undermining the long-term stability of orthodontic treatment, resulting in malocclusion relapse

-• Negatively impacting the stability and function of the temporomandibular joint (TMJ)
+• Negative impact of the stability and function of the temporomandibular joint (TMJ)

-• Negatively affecting social relationships due to open mouth postures or noisy chewing and swallowing patterns
+• Drawing negative attention to oneself due to open mouth postures or noisy chewing and swallowing patterns

 What Can Orofacial Myofunctional Therapy Accomplish?

-Orofacial Myofunctional Therapy involves an individualized program to help the patient retrain these adaptive patterns of muscle function, and to create and maintain a healthy orofacial environment.
+Orofacial Myofunctional Therapy involves an individualized program to help the patient retrain these maladaptive patterns of muscle function, and helps to create and maintain a healthy orofacial environment.
 Treatment goals may include the following:

 • Establish nasal breathing patterns